 Methamphetamine is swallowed, snorted, injected with a needle, or smoked.
 “Crystal meth” is a large, usually clear crystal that is smoked in a glass pipe.
 Smoking or injecting the drug delivers it very quickly to the brain, where it produces an immediate and intense high.
 Because the feeling doesn’t last long, users often take the drug repeatedly, in a “binge and crash” pattern.

-Methamphetamine increases the amount of the neurotransmitter dopamine in the brain.
+Methamphetamine causes a release of the neurotransmitter dopamine in the brain.
 The release of small amounts of dopamine makes a person feel pleasure when they do things like listen to music, play video games, or eat tasty food.
 Methamphetamine’s ability to release dopamine very quickly in the brain produces the feelings of extreme pleasure, sometimes referred to as a “rush” or “flash,” that many users experience.
+After the effects have worn off, the brain has less dopamine, which can lead to depression.

 Regular use of methamphetamine causes chemical and molecular changes in the brain.
 The activity of the dopamine system changes, causing problems with movement and thinking.
 Some of these changes remain long after methamphetamine use has stopped.
-Although, some may reverse after a person is off the drug for a long period of time, perhaps more than a year.
+Although, some may reverse after a person is off the drug for a long period of time, perhaps more than a year, methamphetamine may destroy nerve cells that produce dopamine and another neurotransmitter called serotonin.

 Learn more about how the brain works and what happens when a person uses drugs.